python/cpython/Doc/reference/expressions.rst

           : | `integer` | `floatnumber` | `imagnumber`

-Evaluation of a literal yields an object of the given type (string, bytes, integer, floating point number, complex number) with the given value.
-The value may be approximated in the case of floating point and imaginary (complex) literals.
+Evaluation of a literal yields an object of the given type (string, bytes, integer, floating-point number, complex number) with the given value.
+The value may be approximated in the case of floating-point and imaginary (complex) literals.
 See section :ref:`literals` for details.

 .. index::